baozuo/terraform-google-gke-node-pool/README.md

 # Terraform GKE Node Pool Module
 This module handles node pool creation in Google Kubernetes Engine (GKE).
 One major pain point in maintaining a GKE node pool is that sometimes changes would result in a recreation which brings downtime if you don't handle it manually.
 Google has an [instruction documentation](https://cloud.google.com/kubernetes-engine/docs/tutorials/migrating-node-pool) on how to do it manually.

 This module makes it possible to update everything of a node pool without downtime.
+It's available in [Terraform registry](https://registry.terraform.io/modules/baozuo/gke-node-pool/google).

 ## Requirements
 - Terraform version >= 0.12.